JPMorgan keeps up suspense over metal exchange sale

 Sources familiar with the deal have said the LME and the HKEx had spoken to shareholders holding a total of 60 percent of shares, and were continuing to meet with others.

-And the mood among shareholders does mostly appear to be shifting in favour of the HKEx deal, other shareholders have said over the past week.
+And the mood among shareholders does mostly appear to be shifting in favor of the HKEx deal, other shareholders have said over the past week.

 JPMorgan, the sources say, could also be persuaded to support the Hong Kong deal, especially as it needs funds due to its recent multibillion-dollar trading loss.
 The LME sale would net it around 150 million pounds.